 Climate -- It prefers mild daytime temperatures and cool nights.
 It's happiest between about 40 and 80 degrees (5-27°C), and above freezing.
 Adult plants are reported to tolerate down to the low 20s (-5°C) if given overhead protection.
 But protect your seedlings from frost the first 3-4 years.

 In warmer climates, keep the pot shaded so the roots stay cool.
-An easy way to do this is to place the pot inside a larger, clay pot.
+An easy way to do this is to place the pot inside a second pot made of clay.